DongRuipeng/Linear-Model/README.md

-# linear regression
+# Introduction
-The program includes least angle algorithm and coordinate descent algorithm for linear regression.
-For extension, I code these algorithms by c++.
-The c++ code depends on the armadillo matrix library which can be achieved in http://arma.sourceforge.net/download.html.
+This projection depends on the armadillo matrix library which can be achieved in http://arma.sourceforge.net/download.html.
+The program mainly includes linear regression and classification.
+More detaily, there are ordinary least squares regression, least angle regression and coordinate descent algorithm for linear regression.
+About the linear classification, now, it only has support vector machine which is based on the SMO algorithm.

 # Reference
 [1] Breheny, Patrick, and Jian Huang.
 "Coordinate descent algorithms for nonconvex penalized regression, with applications to biological       feature selection."
 The annals of applied statistics 5.1 (2011): 232.